Saw Gerrera: Star Wars Jedi: Fallen Order

 Gerrera appears in Star Wars Jedi: Fallen Order, again voiced by Forest Whitaker.
-Despite the game taking place only five years after The Clone Wars and The Bad Batch, Gerrera appears significantly older, closely resembling his Star Wars Rebels self.
+Despite the game's events taking place only five years after The Clone Wars, Gerrera is visibly older, resembling his appearance in Star Wars Rebels and Rogue One.
 He is first seen on Kashyyyk alongside his Partisans attempting to liberate the Wookiees from Imperial occupation.
 During his quest to find the Wookiee chieftain Tarfful, Cal Kestis encounters Gerrera and his men, who ask for his help in freeing the Wookiees in exchange for tracking down Tarfful.
 Gerrera's men eventually find Tarfful, but are overwhelmed by Imperial forces and retreat.
 By the time Cal returns to Kashyyyk to meet with Tarfful, Gerrera has left the planet, though some of his Partisans stayed behind to continue assisting the Wookiees.